ibuildingsnl/owasp-aasvs/docs/requirement-1.3.rst

-1.3 A high-level architecture as been defined
+1.3 A high-level architecture has been defined
 =============================================

 Verify that a high-level architecture for the application has been defined.